 Butler Opera Center

-The Sarah and Ernest Butler Opera Center presents fully produced, diverse productions during the academic year and provides performance training and background for singers, opera directors and opera coaches interested in professional and educational careers.
+The Sarah and Ernest Butler Opera Center presents fully produced, diverse productions during the academic year and provides performance training and background for singers, opera directors and opera coaches.

 Center for American Music